Triston Casas Preview, Player Props: Red Sox vs. Astros

 Triston Casas At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 87th, his on-base percentage ranks 29th, and he is 35th in the league in slugging.
+- Among qualifying hitters, he ranks 95th in batting average, while his on-base percentage ranks 30th and he is 37th in slugging.

-- In 29.4% of his games this season, Casas has had at least one RBI.
-He's picked up more than one in 12.8% and driven in three or more of his team's runs in two contests.
+- In 29.1% of his games this season, Casas has driven in at least one run.
+In 14 of those games (12.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 46 games this season (42.2%), including multiple runs in eight games.
+- He has scored in 46 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.